Introduction

 Running costs and pricing

-The updated range kicks off with the GV60 Pure, priced from £54,115.
+The updated 2025 GV60 range kicks off with the GV60 Pure.
 It comes with a 27-inch OLED curved display, heated front seats and steering wheel, and 19-inch alloys.
-Genesis has packed in all the expected tech, including Smart Regenerative Braking 3.0, I-Pedal one-pedal driving, and Battery Conditioning, fingerprint recognition, wireless phone charger, and a power-assisted tailgate.
+Genesis has packed in all the expected tech, including Smart Regenerative Braking 3.0, I-Pedal one-pedal driving, and manual battery pre-conditioning, fingerprint recognition, wireless phone charger, and a power-assisted tailgate.

-Move up to the Sport (from £58,515) and you’ll get larger 20-inch alloys along with the more powerful, all-wheel drive drivetrain.
-The flagship GV60 Performance, priced from £67,715, adds Boost Mode, Drift Mode, 21-inch alloys, Virtual Gearshift, and an electronic limited-slip differential (e-LSD).
+Move up to the Sport and you’ll get larger 20-inch alloys along with the more powerful, all-wheel drive drivetrain.
+The GV60 Performance, priced from £67,715, adds Boost Mode, Drift Mode, 21-inch alloys, Virtual Gearshift, and an electronic limited-slip differential (e-LSD).
 Inside, you’ll find Nappa leather upholstery, metal pedals, and a trio of option packs, Comfort, Innovation and Nappa Leather, all included as standard.
 Safety tech includes Highway Driving Assist and Parking Collision Avoidance Assist.
+The GV60 Magma sits above that, and gets everything you could want as standard.

 If the prices look familiar, that’s because they haven’t gone up.
 Despite the increase in battery size, Genesis has massaged the standard specifications to bring the new car to market without a price increase.
-Drill down into the list of kit and you’ll notice that items like multi-way adjustable seats and electronic rake control for steering wheel are now part of option packs rather than standard fit.
+Drill down into the list of kit and you’ll notice that items like multi-way adjustable seats and electronic rake control for steering wheel are now part of option packs rather than standard fit, but I'd still say that you're getting the features we all want (heated seats, keyless entry and wireless phone mirroring, of course) as standard, so it's better to drop the price and make some stuff optional.

 Verdict

-The updated GV60 is without doubt an improved product.
+The updated GV60 is definitely an improvement.
 The design is more coherent, the range is better suited to higher mileage drivers and the tech improvements are welcome.
 It’s a shame that it has taken so long for the GV60 to get kit and features that have been available on the Kia EV6 and Hyundai IONIQ 5 for more than a year, but better late than never.
 The GV60 remains a left-field choice, especially given its ambitious price tag, but it has a certain charm that will appeal to buyers who don’t want to follow the crowd.